-A virtual private network (VPN) allows you to connect to the internet via a server run by a VPN provider.
+A VPN allows you to connect to the internet via a server run by a VPN provider.
 All data traveling between your computer, phone or tablet, and this "VPN server" is securely encrypted.
 As a result of this setup, VPNs:

 - Provide privacy by hiding your internet activity from your ISP (and government).

 - Allow you to evade censorship (by school, work, your ISP, or government).